-Applicable to Girls: Girls MUST wear
+Applicable to Girls:

+Girls may wear:

 - Modest shirts with high necklines front and back which stay in place have NO writing or pictures.
-No Racer backs.
-All shirts worn under jackets or sweatshirts must meet dress code standards. - Approved ACA T-shirts (Those sponsored by ACA) may be worn Monday through Friday. - Tops must be of material and style so that undergarments are not visible, in the back, at the neck, or at the arms. - Skirts, dresses and shorts must be no shorter than 2 inches above the knee.
-If leggings or tight pants are worn, the top worn with them must not be shorter than 2 inches above the knee. - NO sweatpants, wind suits, leggings, or gym shorts even if considered part of an athletic uniform. - Pants or jeans may not be frayed, have holes (even with patches), worn thin, or ragged and sagging. - Clothing may not be excessively tight. - Form fitting pants (even with zippers and pockets) should be worn with tops that meet the 2" rule. - Hair must not cause distraction because of style or color (only natural shades acceptable.) - Girls are not permitted to wear nose jewelry or other facial piercings other than earrings. - $\circ$ $\,$ No hats or head coverings may be worn in the building. - Sweatshirts with NO questionable or offensive writing or pictures may be worn.
+All shirts worn under jackets or sweatshirts must meet dress code standards. - Approved ACA T-shirts (Those sponsored by ACA) may be worn Monday through Friday; - Undergarments may not be visible in the back, at the neck, or at the arms. - Skirts, dresses and shorts must be no shorter than 2 inches above the knee. - NO sweatpants, wind suits, leggings, or gym shorts even if considered part of an athletic uniform. - Pants or jeans may not be frayed, have holes (even with patches), worn thin, or ragged and sagging or excessively tight. - Hair must not cause distraction because of style or color (only natural shades acceptable.) - Girls are not permitted to wear nose jewelry or other facial piercings other than earrings. - No hats or head coverings may be worn in the building. - Sweatshirts with NO questionable or offensive writing or pictures may be worn.